ncpa0cpl/nodepack/README.md

 ##### Example

-To map all `.png` files to the javascript extension depending which format it belongs to:
+To map all `.png` files to the javascript extension depending on which format it is generated for:

 ```ts
 import { build } from "@ncpa0cpl/nodepack";